melangeaddict/automatic-ripping-machine/README.md

 ## Requirements

 - Ubuntu Server 16.04 (should work with other Linux distros)
-- One or more optical drives to rip Blu-Rays, DVDs, and CDs
+- One or more optical drives to rip
 - Lots of drive space (I suggest using a NAS like FreeNAS) to store your movies

 ## Install